coursera-dl/coursera-dl/README.md

 In default mode when you interrupt the download process by pressing
 <kbd>CTRL</kbd>+<kbd>C</kbd>, partially downloaded files will be deleted from your disk and
-you have to start the download process from the begining.
+you have to start the download process from the beginning.
 If your download was interrupted by something other than KeyboardInterrupt (<kbd>CTRL</kbd>+<kbd>C</kbd>) like sudden system crash, partially downloaded files will remain on your disk and the next time you start the process again,